fzipp/canvas/README.md

 ### Keyboard, mouse and touch events

-In order to handle keyboard, mouse and touch events you have to specify which events the client should observe and send to the server.
+To handle keyboard, mouse, and touch events, you need to specify which events the client should observe and send to the server.
-This is done by passing an `EnabledEvents` option to the `ListenAndServe` function.
+This is achieved by passing an `EnabledEvents` option to the `ListenAndServe` function.
-Mouse move events typically create more WebSocket communication than the others.
-So you may want to enable them only if you actually use them.
+Mouse move events typically generate more WebSocket communication than the others, so you may want to enable them only if necessary.

-The `ctx.Events()` channel receives the observed events, and a type switch determines the specific event type.
+The `ctx.Events()` channel receives the observed events, and a type switch is used to determine the specific event type.
-A useful pattern is a `handle` method dedicated to event handling:
+A useful pattern involves creating a `handle` method for event handling:

 ```go
 package main